Conservation Research Methods

-Research and Communication Skills
+Research and Communication Skills 2023-24

 School Of Natural Sciences

-Semester 1 a 2
+Module - Semester 1 & 2

 The scientific method and logic; the research matrix; introduction to the research process; experimental and study design; collection, entering and analysis of data in small scale projects; consideration of different kinds of research suitable for MSc dissertations; dissertation planning; specific techniques used in research; assessment of ethics and risk in research; dissemination of research findings; writing for different audiences; the why and how of fieldwork; training in R, ArcGIS, Excel, Netlogo & environmental evidence.